 HomeKit Secure Video Face Recognition

-HomeKit Secure Video, added to iOS in 2019, offers some smart features for users, such as recognizing objects that appear in videos for easier searching through footage.
+HomeKit Secure Video, which was added to iOS in 2019, offers some smart features for users, such as recognizing objects that appear in videos for easier searching through footage.
 In iOS 14, the security feature will gain a face classification function, allowing it to identify individual people when they approach the camera.

 Facial recognition data in the Photos app is used to make this function work, and Apple is applying it to people being recorded in real-time.
 While "Apple Glass" is not expected to have a camera, it will have LiDAR and other sensors that could create enough data to determine who a person is.